The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Conclusion

 \section{Conclusion}

 The present study investigated the key physical mechanisms influencing the optimisation of foils in curvilinear flow.
 URANS simulations in conjunction with a Kriging model were used to optimise the aerofoil of a 4-bladed cyclorotor.
-The results were then validated with a physical experiment measuring both the forces and the flowfields.
+The final optimised aerofoil was then experimentally assessed with a physical experiment measuring both the forces and the flowfields.

 Aerofoil geometry optimisation was shown to improve cyclorotor performance.
 For the four-bladed configuration, the optimal aerofoil—characterised by approximately $7\unit{\degree}$ leading- and trailing-edge droop—suppressed separation of the leading-edge vortex formed during the primary thrust peak.
 Mitigation of separation-associated lift loss and drag augmentation enabled a 14\% increase in Figure of Merit.